-On an Analytical Phonics program, spelling is tackled separately.
+On an Analytic Phonics program, spelling is tackled separately.

 However, children on a Synthetic Phonics program learn to read and spell at the same time.
 Remember that they are looking at every single phoneme in words as they are decoding, placing the same level of importance to each individual sound as they are reading.

 On an Analytic Phonics program, they are just looking at the first sound and looking at the word as a whole.
 That is why spelling needs to be tackled separately.

 On an analytical phonics program, you focus a lot on rhymes and what we could call “families” of words.
 For instance, the family of words ending up in -at, such us cat, pat, rat, mat, fat, bat.
 You focus, as you can see, on the whole of the word.

 Exceptions and irregularities are also taught in the same way on a Analytic Phonics program.

 For instance, say you are reading a book with the child and he or she has to read the word “small” – you explain how to read this word, and teach the student that this word belongs to let’s call “family of words”, all of them with the same ending pronunciation and the same way to represent such pronunciation: tall, call, fall, mall…